tpiekarski/dz-utilities/README.md

 Furthermore, the idea is to go one step ahead of plain statistics in integrating a thumbnail image of the finished rendering and to store render settings and the rendering camera which have been used for quick and convenient access.

+### Tests
+Additional Visual Studio Project containing unit tests of all utility plugins.
+The unit tests use QTest and test at this early stage the console and statistics layer beneath the plugins.
+These layers are completely independent of DAZ Studio and only to some degree rely on Qt.

+The tests can be run by wither executing tests inside the build directory and passing the full path to a directory with the log fixture.
+Or by building the project inside Visual Studio the unit tests are started by a post-build event and results are logged in the usual output window.
+The log fixture file is copied by a pre-build event into the build directory and passed by argument to the test runner.

+For the build process the separated configuration _Tests_ is provided which is targeted to x86 and build the plugins as a static library for linking with the test executable.
+Best option currently is to use the batch build offered by Visual Studio to choose the _Tests_ configuration for the plug-in and the test projects.